 Emergency evacuation exercises are conducted on an annual basis per federal requirements.
 All exercises are unannounced with the exception of drills at the Student Recreation Center.
 The purpose of these evacuation exercises is to test emergency response procedures, practice the coordination efforts involved in emergency response, and prepare building occupants for an orderly evacuation in case of fire or other emergency.
 Exercises are used to familiarize building occupants with emergency response and evacuation procedures, location of emergency exits, and the sound of audio tone and voice alerts.
 All exercises are documented by Environmental Health Safety and Sustainability and include a description of the exercise, the date, time, and whether the test was announced or unannounced.
-This documentation is utilized to improve emergency response and evacuation procedures on campus.
-In conjunction with at least one emergency exercise each year, the University will notify the community of the exercise and remind the community of the information included in the University's publicly available information regarding emergency response procedures.
+This documentation is utilized to improve emergency exercise each year, the University will notify the community of the exercise and remind the community of the information included in the University's publicly available information regarding emergency response procedures.